 For an accurate free estimate on your roof replacement, its best to contact local pros.

-If you would like to get a sense of what GAF roof shingles look like without making any commitments to a contractor, you can do this at your local Home Depot.
+If you want to see what GAF roof shingles look like without making any commitments to a contractor, you can do this at your local Home Depot.

 Similarly, if you are planning to install the shingles by yourself and are not looking for a fancy product, you can simply purchase them in store.